 Matching skills to projects is assigning team members to tasks that align with their expertise, ensuring optimal utilization of skills and assets.
 Matching skills are crucial for maximizing team productivity and achieving project goals.
 IBM uses skill-matching software to allocate tasks based on employee strengths, leading to higher project success rates.

-A study by Kirkman, B. L., & Rosen, B. (1999) titled “Beyond Self-Management: Antecedents and Consequences of Team Empowerment.” published in the Academy of Management Journal, discusses how matching team skills to project requirements enhances empowerment, leading to better project outcomes.
+A study by Kirkman, B. L., & Rosen, B. in year 1999 titled “Beyond Self-Management: Antecedents and Consequences of Team Empowerment” published in the Academy of Management Journal, discusses how matching team skills to project requirements enhances empowerment, leading to better project outcomes.
 Misalignment of skills, on the other hand, leads to inefficiencies and project delays.
 Directly assigning tasks is the next step to ensure clarity and accountability.

 5. Directly Assign Tasks

-Directly assigning tasks is clearly defining roles and responsibilities for each team member, which helps in avoiding confusion and ensuring accountability.
-Directly assigning tasks is essential for efficient project execution and meeting deadlines.
-Clear task assignment streamlines project execution, minimizing delays and miscommunications.
+Directly assigning tasks means clearly defining roles and responsibilities for each team member, which helps avoid confusion and ensures accountability.
+It is essential for efficient project execution and meeting deadlines.
+Clear task assignment streamlines workflows, minimizes delays, and reduces the risk of miscommunications that can derail progress.

-Managers at Amazon use task management tools to assign tasks directly, leading to streamlined workflows and successful project completions.
-Lack of direct task assignment, in contrast, leads to mismanagement and missed deadlines.
-Planning around dependencies is the next critical step in resource management.
+Managers at Amazon use advanced task management tools to assign responsibilities directly, resulting in more streamlined project execution and successful on-time completions.
+In contrast, the lack of direct task assignment often leads to project mismanagement and missed deadlines.

 6. Plan Around Dependencies